JEK-III/DPLandscapePaper/DP_Landscape_Scrap.md

 * 4 is our category II

 ####Lawrence sceme
+\cite{lawrence_data_2011}

+**In general then, for our purposes, we define to Publish (with a capital P) data, as to make (as permanently as possible) data available on the Internet that has been through a process which means it can appear along with easily digestible information as to its trustworthiness, reliability, format and content.**

 1. Standalone Data Publication
 2. Data Publication by Proxy
 3. Appendix Data